Contact lenses for your lifestyle

 - Make sure your hands are clean and dry before putting your lenses in, as well as before touching the area around your eyes, like when putting on eyeshadow.

-- If you do, then make sure that you use a clean, sharpened pencil.
+- If you do wear eyeliner, then make sure that you use a clean, sharpened pencil.

 - Apply your mascara from the middle of the eyelash, brushing outwards – rather than from the base of the lash.